aregtech/areg-sdk/README.md

 **AREG** (*Automated Real-time Event Grid*) is a communication engine that enables data transmission in IoT [fog- and mist-network](https://csrc.nist.gov/publications/detail/sp/500-325/final).
 It is lightweight, automated, featured, and works on different platforms.
 AREG uses an interface-centric approach to create a grid of services that allows multiple devices and software nodes to operate like distributed servers and clients.
 By automating real-time data transmission, and using both Client-Server and Publish-Subscribe models, AREG ensures reliable and efficient communication between connected software nodes.

+> 💡 AREG is under intensive development and you have to be ready to encounter some problems.
+Feel free to create a bug ticket and describe the problem.
+As well, please follow [AREG Wiki](https://github.com/aregtech/areg-sdk/wiki).

 ---

 ## Table of contents[![](https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/pin.svg)](#table-of-contents)